FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_A.md

 ## Hardware Recommendations and requirements

-#### Single Computer (Creative Station with DAW and Spat Revolution)
+#### Single Computer (Creative Station with DAW and SPAT Revolution)

 Single computer systems can provide a great option for portability but come with the importance of having a performing computer.
-As Spat Revolution comes with a 3D graphic engine where audio objects are manipulated, GPU resources are required.
+As SPAT Revolution comes with a 3D graphic engine where audio objects are manipulated, GPU resources are required.

 **Base system/Portable;**

 * Processing: Intel Core i9-9900K, i7-9700K or equivalent.
 Intel 8th generation or greater processor.
 (Minimum 6 cores - 8 preferred), 8 MB Cache.
-* System Memory: 16 minimum GB DDR4 (32 preferred when integrating with DAW and Spat Revolution on the same machine with local audio path - LAP)
+* System Memory: 16 minimum GB DDR4 (32 preferred when integrating with DAW and SPAT Revolution on the same machine with local audio path - LAP)
 * Chipset: High-quality / Professional mainboard such as Intel® Z370 Chipset
 * Graphic: GeForce GTX 1060 - 4GB GDDR5 Graphic Memory or greater (Graphic card fully supporting OpenGL 2.0 is required.
 USB displays are not supported)
 * Audio Interfaces: Mac OS X: Core Audio compatible interface or virtual sound card, Windows: ASIO compatible interface or virtual sound card.
 Preferred interface: USB 3 Audio interface